wshi13/Chatterjee_lab_AoU/README.md

     - Upload 10 PCAs for all, also for removing 2.5SD PC outliers
     - Test pipeline for height and BMI using PRS from GIANT consortium

+## 02/15/2024

+    - Add Python notebook to the GitHub page